blw-ofag-ufag/eCH-0265/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/blw-ofag-ufag/semantic-web-template.svg)](https://github.com/blw-ofag-ufag/eCH-0265/commits)
 [![GitHub issues](https://img.shields.io/github/issues/blw-ofag-ufag/semantic-web-template.svg)](https://github.com/blw-ofag-ufag/eCH-0265/issues)

-# Semantic web project template
+# eCH-0265 Agricultural Crops

+This resource contains a data model for agricultural crops in Switzerland as well as associated reference objects, which can be retrieved in a machine-readable format as Linked Data.
+This aims to enable the domain-validated exchange and reuse of data between the fields of direct payments, nutrient balancing, and plant protection.

-For demonstrative purposes, this template repository includes a full semantic web pipeline, including
+This template repository includes a full semantic web pipeline, including

 1. manual data curation (data files in `src/rdf/data`),
 2. data integration from a relational database (using python, specifically `src/python/pipeline/...`),